smartie-nv/Smartie-Test/README.md

-# Smartie-Test
+# Valion Assessment

 Welcome to our test repository!
-It contains our tests for all the Data-Enthusiasts and believers who are motivated to join the Smartie team.
+It contains our tests for all the Data-Enthusiasts and believers who are motivated to join the Valion team.

 You will see three folders that represent different tests made by our team members.
 It's a good way to get to know our team in a technical way and show us your potential value to the team.